 Children's sleepwear (size nine months to 14 years) that is not tight-fitting must be resistant to flames and self-extinguish if a flame from a candle, match, lighter or a similar item causes it to catch fire.
 Children's sleepwear includes clothing such as nightgowns, robes, pajamas and loungewear that is made primarily for sleeping.
 Check the label of your child's sleepwear to make sure it is flame-resistant.

 Rental property owners must install and maintain smoke alarms in rental units- outside of each separate sleeping area, in each room used for sleeping purposes and on every level of the home including basements and cellars.

 All consumer fireworks (fireworks set off by untrained individuals), are illegal in New York State.
 These include sparklers, firecrackers, bottle rockets, and even glow-worms/snakes (charcoal-colored sulphur worms that "grow" when ignited).
 Consumer fireworks cause injuries most often to the hands, eyes, head, face, and ears.
 More than half of these injuries are burns.

 Most fires occur in the home.

 What are the leading causes of home fire deaths and injuries?

+- Cooking equipment.
 Cooking equipment is the leading cause of both home fires and home fire injuries.
 More home fires start in the kitchen than in any other place in the house.
 The leading cause of fires in the kitchen is leaving the kitchen while food is cooking.

+- Heating equipment.
 Heating equipment (such as chimneys and space heaters) is the second leading cause of home fires, home fire injuries and deaths.

+- Electrical.
 Electrical fires are the third leading type of home fires.

 What is the best way to protect my child from death and injuries in case of a home fire?